-Quantified Objective: Construction of 61 units for extremely low-, very low-, and low-income households.
+Quantified Objectives: Construction of 61 units for extremely low-, very low-, and low-income households.
+Conservation of 275 section 8 vouchers in use in the 95901-zip code, which includes Marysville, east Linda, and some adjacent rural areas.

 Administration: Community Development Department, City Manager